Book of Mormon witnesses: Eight Witnesses

 The Eight Witnesses were the second of the two groups of "special witnesses" to the Book of Mormon's golden plates.
-They were all members of the Whitmer or Smith families: Christian Whitmer, Jacob Whitmer, Peter Whitmer, Jr., John Whitmer, Hiram Page, Joseph Smith, Sr., Hyrum Smith, and Samuel Harrison Smith.
+They were all members of the Whitmer or Smith families: Christian Whitmer; Jacob Whitmer; Peter Whitmer, Jr.; John Whitmer; Hiram Page; Joseph Smith, Sr.; Hyrum Smith; and Samuel Harrison Smith.
 Joseph Smith Sr. was Joseph's father, and Hyrum and Samuel H. Smith were his brothers.
 Christian, Jacob, Peter Jr. and John were David Whitmer's brothers, and Hiram Page was his brother-in-law.

 Unlike the Three Witnesses, the Eight testified that they both saw and handled the plates.
-Another difference is that the Eight testified they were shown the plates by Joseph Smith rather than by an angel as had the Three.
+Another difference is that the Eight testified they were shown the plates by Joseph Smith rather than by an angel as the Three had.
 Christian Whitmer died in 1835 and his brother Peter Whitmer, Jr. died the following year.
 In 1838, the surviving Whitmers became estranged from Joseph Smith during a leadership struggle in Far West, Missouri, and all three were excommunicated with other dissenters, never to rejoin The Church of Jesus Christ of Latter-day Saints.
-None of the Eight Witnesses is known to have denied his testimony of the authenticity of the Book of Mormon or the golden plates.
+None of the Eight Witnesses are known to have denied his testimony of the authenticity of the Book of Mormon or the golden plates.

-Another witness
+Others

-Mary Musselman Whitmer (1778–1856), the mother of five Witnesses, who took care of the household in Fayette, New York, where much of the translation occurred, said that an angel showed her the plates and thus made her more content to continue her daily labors.
+Mary Musselman Whitmer (1778–1856), the mother of five of the witnesses, who took care of the household in Fayette, New York where much of the translation occurred, said that an angel showed her the plates and thus made her more content to continue her daily labors.
 Joseph Smith made no mention of this visitation in his journal.

+Several other people close to Smith, often family members or neighbors, claimed to have handled the plates without seeing them, usually lifting or feeling them while they were wrapped in a cloth covering or pillowcase.
+According to these people, the plates were about six by eight inches wide, four to six inches thick, with metallic leaves that were pliable like tin.
+They were heavier than wood or stone, with estimates of their weight ranging from forty to sixty pounds.